Kaikoi at Hoopili

 No analysis available

-I looked for references like "80% owner occupied," "majority owner occupied," or similar owner-occupancy statements and found none.
-The remarks do mention affordable housing restrictions and buyer approval requirements, but that does not provide an owner-occupancy percentage.
+I looked for explicit owner-occupancy information such as '80% owner occupied,' 'majority owner occupied,' or similar percentage statements and found none.
+The remarks mention occupancy requirements tied to the affordable housing program, but that does not indicate the building’s actual owner-occupancy rate.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.